The content manifestoTen principles that can bring about better, more strategic content. And change the world.

 Customers and users will become advocates, fans and activists for organisations and for causes if content is beautiful.

-Content is worth doing properly.
+Content is worth doing well.

 We believe in properly resourcing content for everyone’s health and happiness.
 We believe that good content isn’t cheap, and that good content people are worth their weight in platinum.